Skip to Content

 By maintaining an ongoing allocation to cash alongside a balanced portfolio, the Bucket approach enables retirees to withdraw funds from those liquid reserves when stock and/or bond values are in a trough.
 That allocation provides a psychological benefit, too, in that having cash on hand can help retirees cope with the volatility that will inevitably accompany their long-term holdings.
 In better market environments, retirees can source their cash flow needs from appreciated equity or bond holdings and not touch the cash.

-These model portfolios are geared toward the tax-deferred accounts of people who are actively drawing upon their investments for a component of their living expenses.
+These model portfolios are geared toward the tax-sheltered accounts, like IRAs, of people who are actively drawing upon their investments for a component of their living expenses.

 About the Portfolios